Soviet locomotive class TE2

 The TE2 (ТЭ2; ТЕ2) is a class of Soviet diesel-electric locomotives built by Malyshev Factory in Kharkiv, Ukraine, from 1948 to 1955.
-It is nominally a two-unit version of class TE1 but is very different in appearance.
+It is nominally a two-unit version of the TE1, but is very different in appearance.
 While the TE1 is a Co-Co hood unit, the TE2 is a Bo-Bo+Bo-Bo cab unit.

 Powertrain

 Each of the two units is powered by a 736 kW Penza D50 4-stroke 6 cylinder supercharged diesel engine and has four 152 kW DC traction motors.

 Production

 Prototypes were built in 1948 and 1949 and series production ran from 1950 to 1955.
 A total of 528 pairs was built.
 Each pair carried a single number in the range 001 to 528.

 Preservation

 A TE2-414 is preserved at the Museum of Railway Technology, Saint Petersburg.

 TE4

 The TE4 was an experimental modification of a TE2, designed to run on solid fuel by using a producer gas system.
 The gas generator was mounted on a four-axle non-powered unit, placed between the TE2 power units, making a wheel arrangement of Bo-Bo+2-2+Bo-Bo.
 It was not a success and was converted back to a TE2.
 See ТЭ4 at the Russian-language Wikipedia.